From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Distributional Limits

 \section{Distributional Limits}

-In this section, we state our main theoretical results, upon which our statistical methodology is based.
-We show that $\kde$ is a reasonable estimator for the density of the DTM-signature by proving the distributional limit \eqref{eq:pointwise limit}.
-Before we come to this, we recall the setting, establish the conditions required and ensure that they are met in some simple examples.
+In this section, we recall the setting, establish the conditions required for our asymptotic theory and ensure that these are met in some simple examples before we state our main theoretical results, upon which our statistical methodology is based.
+To this end, we show that $\kde$ is a reasonable estimator for the density of the DTM-signature by proving the distributional limit \eqref{eq:pointwise limit}.